 Hard copy submissions:

-One hard copy of the proposal with original signatures by the Institutional Representative and Principal Investigator on the Cover Page, postmarked by November 6, 2014, must also be sent to the Foundation at:
+One hard copy of the proposal with original signatures by the Institutional Representative and Principal Investigator on the Cover Page and five copies (6 total), postmarked by November 6, 2014, must also be sent to the Foundation at:

 Hudson River Foundation